The Odyssey U Curriculum

 Brief Overview

-Read Tolkien: The Hobbit, The Lord of the Rings (trilogy)
+Read Tolkien: The Hobbit and Lord of the Rings

 Detailed Contents